survivejs/maintenance-book/manuscript/infrastructure/01-processes.md

 ### Coordinating Teams

-As a project grows and has more people working on it, more communication and coordination is required to keep the project running smoothly — this is one of the hardest problems in software development It’s even harder in open source as people have different motivations and very limited time.
+As a project grows and has more people working on it, more communication and coordination is required to keep the project running smoothly — this is one of the hardest problems in software development It’s even harder in open source as people have different motivations and limited time.

 This complexity can be tamed by developing organization structure.
 Instead of working in an ad hoc manner, people will take different responsibilities according to their skills and interests.
 If multiple people align well enough, it can make sense for them to form smaller teams.
 These teams in turn have to coordinate their work but coordination of a small team is easier than of a large one.

-T> If you use a *GitHub organization* for a project, you can assign people to *teams* and assign specific rights to the teams.
+T> If you use a _GitHub organization_ for a project, you can assign people to _teams_ and assign specific rights to the teams.
 Teams can also be used in npm to make it easier to share release rights.

 T> The _Longevity_ chapter discusses the issue further.